Pietro Longhi: Biography

-Pietro Longhi was born in Venice in the parish of Saint Maria, first child of the silversmith Alessandro Falca and his wife, Antonia.
+Pietro Longhi was born in Venice in the parish of Saint Maria, the first child of the silversmith Alessandro Falca and his wife, Antonia.
 He adopted the Longhi last name when he began to paint.
 He was initially taught by the Veronese painter Antonio Balestra, who then recommended the young painter to apprentice with the Bolognese Giuseppe Maria Crespi, who was highly regarded in his day for both religious and genre painting and was influenced by the work of Dutch painters.
 Longhi returned to Venice before 1732.
 He was married in 1732 to Caterina Maria Rizzi, by whom he had eleven children (only three of which reached the age of maturity).

 Among his early paintings are some altarpieces and religious themes.
 His first major documented work was an altarpiece for the church of San Pellegrino in 1732.
 In 1734, he completed frescoes in the walls and ceiling of the hall in Ca' Sagredo, representing the Death of the giants.
 In the late 1730s, he began to specialize in the small-scale genre works that would lead him to be viewed in the future as the Venetian William Hogarth, painting subjects and events of everyday life in Venice.
 Longhi's gallant interior scenes reflect the 18th century's turn towards the private and the bourgeois, and were extremely popular.